|

 Sponsored

-by the Rohm & Haas Company, NetworkArts works with over
+by the Rohm & Haas Company, NetworkArts worked with over

 1,000 students at Lincoln High School to create a 135-foot